EddieFua/KNOT/README.md

 - `PRS` is the polygenic risk score for each subject,
 - `prob` gives the probability of the binary trait based on the PRS.

 ## Contact
+This project is released under the MIT License.

+## Contact